semgrep/semgrep-docs/docs/semgrep-app/notifications.md

 - `SEMGREP_REPO_NAME` is set to the repo name (for example, `returntocorp/semgrep`)
 - `SEMGREP_REPO_URL` is set to the repository URL where your project is viewable online (for example, `https://github.com/returntocorp/semgrep`)

-### Enabling Semgrep App to post comments on GitLab merge request
+### Enabling GitLab merge request comments

 This section documents how to enable Semgrep App to post comments on merge requests.

-Automated comments on GitLab merge requests look like this:
+Automated comments on GitLab merge requests are displayed as follows:

 <img width="600" src="/docs/img/gitlab-mr-comment.png" alt="Screenshot of a GitLab MR comment" /><br />
 An inline GitLab merge request comment left by a custom Semgrep rule